 Similarly, when you try to upload one or several big videos, PDFs, ZIP, or other files in the Apple Mail app or iCloud Mail, and if the total size exceeds 20 MB (28.3 MB in some cases, maybe it’s a bug), it gives you the option to send them via Mail Drop.

 Mail Drop uploads the files to iCloud and sends only the attachment link to the recipient.
 They can tap the link and download the file.
-This is not counted against your iCloud storage (free 5 GB or paid plan).
+The good news is this is not counted against your iCloud storage.

 If you decide not to use Mail Drop, the email with large attachments may bounce back and stay undelivered.